-Reading: Luke 7
+Today's Bible Reading: Luke 7

 And when the men had come to him, they said, "John the Baptist has sent us to you, saying, 'Are you the one who is to come, or shall we look for another?'"
 In that hour he healed many people of diseases and plagues and evil spirits, and on many who were blind he bestowed sight.
 And he answered them, "Go and tell John what you have seen and heard: the blind receive their sight, the lame walk, lepers are cleansed, and the deaf hear, the dead are raised up, the poor have good news preached to them.
 And blessed is the one who is not offended by me."
-(Luke 7:20-23)
+(Luke 7:20-23 ESV)

 Reflecting and Thinking

-In today's chapter, Jesus continues his ministry in the area around Galilee, healing a centurion's servant, raising the widow's son, sending an encouraging word to John the Baptist, and speaking forgiveness to a sinful woman.
-The response Jesus sends to John (see text above) is especially interesting.
-Not only does this story qualify as an identity narrative ("Are you the one who was to come, or should we expect someone else?"), it also reflects the introduction to Jesus' ministry from the reading in the synagogue (4:18-19).
+In today's chapter, Jesus continues his ministry in the area around Galilee -- healing a centurion's servant, raising the widow's son, sending an encouraging word to John the Baptist, and speaking forgiveness to a sinful woman.
+The response Jesus sends to John (see selected text above) is especially interesting.
+Not only does the story qualify as an identity narrative ("Are you the one who was to come, or should we expect someone else?"), it also recaps the introduction to Jesus' ministry from the reading in the synagogue (4:18-19).
 The diseased, sick, possessed and blind are cured.
 The blind see, the lame walk, the lepers are cured, the deaf hear, the dead are raised, the good news is preached.
 For this, Jesus came!
 Two responses are possible: some fall away because of Jesus; others cling more closely because of Jesus.
 Jesus pronounced a blessing on the one who abides.